 Life Care Centers of America is more than just nursing homes.
 While skilled nursing and long-term care are central to Life Care's services, Life Care also offers premier inpatient and outpatient short-term rehabilitation, post-acute short-term rehabilitation and post-operative recovery; many facilities offer on-site physicians to serve residents and patients.

-Alzheimer's and dementia care, independent and assisted living facilities and retirement communities are available at many of Life Care's locations or through Life Care sister company Century Park Associates.
-In many cases, these services are offered together on continuum-of-care campuses.
+Alzheimer's and dementia care, independent and assisted living facilities and retirement communities are available at many of Life Care's locations.
+In some cases, these services are offered together on continuum-of-care campuses.

 Life Care Centers of America helps individuals meet their care needs regardless of what stage of life they may be in.
 While some types of care are more common among certain age groups, Life Care Centers of America prides itself in providing full life care — it's even in the name.Find a Location Careers